spindle-doctor/arch/README.md

 # arch
 ### My Arch notes

-Created this as a collection of installion commands, trying to keep the file small to keep it handy when using from command line.
+Created this as a collection of installation commands, trying to keep the file small and handy when using from the command line.
 It isn't a script but more a checklist to be used with the shell during install.